July 24, 2024 companion plants for alyssum

 Sunlight: Full sun to partial shade.

-Watering: Water sparingly; too much water will reduce blooming.
+Watering: Water little; too much water will reduce how much they bloom.

 Care Tips